 - Onion powder

-Using a dehydrator is the best method for making homemade beef jerky.
 Set the food dehydrator at 160 degrees, or up to 175 if your model allows you go to go higher, and place the thin strips of meat on the dehydrator racks.
-Rotating the racks hourly will ensure all of your jerky cooks evenly.
+Rotate the racks hourly during the drying process to ensure all of your jerky cooks evenly.
 Your jerky slices will be done in about 4 hours.

 Beef jerky is done when it is no longer moist to the touch and does not bend without cracking.
-The jerky should bend slightly and then break, having an internal temperature of at least 160 degrees.
+For best results, the jerky should bend slightly and then break, having an internal temperature of at least 160 degrees.
 If it breaks immediately, like a cracker, it is overdone.
 You should check the jerky throughout the cooking process to check for doneness.
-If you cut your jerky sufficiently thin it should finish cooking in under four hours.

 According to the National Center for Home Food Preservation, when properly prepared homemade jerky does not need to be stored in the refrigerator.
 Dry jerky can be stored at room temperature, however, to preserve freshness it is best stored in an airtight container.
 Glass jars or a large ziploc bag work well for storage.
 Place the sealed container in a a cool dry place.